CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 In this exercise, you use the **Azure Database Migration Service** here `https://azure.microsoft.com/services/database-migration/` (DMS) to migrate the `WideWorldImporters` database from an on-premises SQL Server 2008 R2 database into Azure SQL Managed Instance (SQL MI).
 WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to minimize downtime.
 Targeting the **Business Critical service tier** here `https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers` allows WWI to meet its customer's high-availability requirements.

-> The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
+> The Business-Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the Managed Instance service tiers documentation.

 ### Task 1: Create an SMB network share on the LEGACYSQL2008 VM